swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 On the other hand, excessive Reflection metadata may be preserved in a binary even if not used, because there is currently no way to statically determine its usage.
 There was an attempt to limit the amount of unused reflection metadata by improving its stripability by the Dead Code Elimination LLVM pass, but in many cases, it’s still preserved in the binary because it’s referenced by Full Type Metadata which prevents Reflection Metadata from stripping.
 This unnecessarily increases the binary size and may affect privacy by storing more information about the code's semantics in a binary, which might be used for reverse-engineering.

-Introducing a static compilation check potentially can help to solve both of mentioned issues by adding to the language a way to express the requirement to have Reflection metadata at runtime.
+Introducing a static compilation check can help to solve both of mentioned issues by adding to the language a way to express the requirement to have Reflection metadata at runtime.

 ## Proposed solution